atticplaygroup/pkv/examples/email/README.md

 > [!TIP]
 > If a user prefers not to reveal their email, they can use the [ZKLogin feature provided by Sui](https://sui.io/zklogin), which can be adapted into another independent PAID service.
 This approach aligns with the [purchasable privacy](https://github.com/atticplaygroup/prex/wiki/paid-service#motivation) design of PAID services.

-A specific account, the `guest` account, allows anyone to log in as it.
+~~A specific account, the `guest` account, allows anyone to log in as it.
 To obtain the JWT token for this account, access `http://localhost:8080/v1/guest`.
-With this token, anyone can share data publicly on Pkv.
+With this token, anyone can share data publicly on Pkv.~~
+All resources are public on pkv.
+Only stream resources are guarded by the authentication wall.
+Always encrypt the message before you upload.
+Don't use the traditional messager in production as everyone purchasing a valid session token is allowed to download.

 To login as other users:
 ```bash